-Thank you for your interest in my work and the care I offer.
-I am a licensed Massage Therapist with specialized training and certification in compassionate massage and therapeutic touch for individuals with special needs, those navigating cancer treatment or remission, and those approaching the end of life in palliative or hospice care.This work is deeply sacred to me.
+MK Touch Therapy is a registered 501(c)(3) nonprofit organization dedicated to compassionate, specialized care.Thank you for your interest in my work and the care I offer.
+I am a licensed Massage Therapist with specialized training and certification in compassionate massage and therapeutic touch for those navigating cancer treatment, recovery, or remission, individuals approaching the end of life in palliative or hospice care, and those experiencing the profound effects of grief or bereavement.This work is deeply sacred to me.
 Every session is guided by intention, presence, and respect—offering a gentle pause in a world that can feel overwhelming, uncomfortable, or rushed.
 Through mindful touch, I create a safe and nurturing space where clients are invited to rest, soften, and reconnect with themselves.
 In this space, touch becomes a quiet companion—supporting peace, comfort, and a deeper sense of wholeness as each person honors their own unique journey.*****If you’re curious or seeking clarity, the FAQ offers thoughtful answers to the questions clients most often ask about massage and touch therapy in this capacity.Explore ABOUT to learn more about the heart, intention, and philosophy that guides this practice.Visit MEET YOUR THERAPIST to learn more about my background, training, and credentials.

 Services are offered by appointment only to ensure thoughtful individualized care.
 Walk-ins are not available.Physical Location: